open/close all folders

 - Unwanted Harem: He’s got Snow and Dorothy chasing after him constantly.
 And if you believe that Alviss has feelings for him too then that’s three potential love interests.
 In the manga, he doesn’t choose any of them in the end.
 In the anime, it's not explicitly stated, but considering Snow/Koyuki is the only one left with him in the end, it definitely seems the most likely.
 It helps that Ginta, Snow and Koyuki all agree that Snow and Koyuki are the same person.

-and calls Ginta and Jack First and Second servant reprehensively.
+the hero and calls Ginta and Jack First and Second servant reprehensively.
 He was actually Phantom’s ÄRM in the War Games six years ago and killed many people.
 He had a different personality back then but he doesn’t remember now.
 It’s the reason why Alviss tries to destroy Babbo at the beginning but changes his mind because of Ginta.
 Babbo sticks with Ginta in the end when he shows signs of switching personalities.
 At the end of the anime, he lives with Alan, Chaton and Loco as they form a weird family.

 - Amnesiac Dissonance

-- Can't Live with Them, Can't Live without Them: He generally announces that he hates Ginta because he’s annoying but very early on, he realizes that he can’t do anything without Ginta.
+- Can't Live With Them, Can't Live Without Them: He generally announces that he hates Ginta because he’s annoying but very early on, he realizes that he can’t do anything without Ginta.
 They eventually make up at the end of the episode but the tropes comes back multiple times.

 - Casanova Wannabe: He ends up being this because he’s a talking ÄRM.